RADAR: Reasoning-Ability and Difficulty-Aware Routing for Reasoning LLMs¶

 Ablation Study¶

-| Configuration | Hypervolume | Note |
+| Configuration | Hypervolume | Description |

 |---|---|---|

-| Linear Scalarization (ID) | Marginally better | Slight advantage in ID setting |
+| Linear Scalarization (ID) | Marginally better | Lead in ID scenarios |

-| Chebyshev Scalarization (OOD) | Better | Clear advantage in OOD setting |
+| Chebyshev Scalarization (OOD) | Better | Significant advantage in OOD scenarios |

-| 20% Training Data | ~Comparable | Similar performance with only 20% of data |
+| 20% Training Data | ~Similar | Achieves similar performance with only 20% data |

-| RADAR (35 configs) | Baseline | Original 35 configurations |
+| Radar (35 Configs) | Baseline | Original 35 configurations |

-| RADAR++ (43 configs) | Improved | Improvement after adding Qwen3-14B via adaptive testing |
+| Radar++ (43 Configs) | Improved | Improvement after adding Qwen3-14B via adaptive testing |

 Key Findings¶

-- On MATH-500, RADAR achieves 90% of o4-mini (high budget) performance at only 1.31% of its cost.
+- On MATH-500, Radar achieves 90% of the performance of o4-mini (high budget) at only 1.31% of the cost.

 Highlights & Insights¶

-- Extreme cost savings: Achieving 90% performance at 1.31% cost on MATH-500 is a compelling result.
+- Extreme Cost Savings: Achieving 90% performance at 1.31% cost on MATH-500 is a significant result.

 Limitations & Future Work¶